Trip Overview of Annapurna Base Camp Trek

 Machhapuchhare Base Camp is another heavenly trail.
 We will have spectacular views including Himchuli, Gangapurna, and the ever-changing Machhapuchhare, which sheer triangular face takes on yet another aspect here.
 Furthermore, from here the path will get in the moraines and reaches the world of ice and snow.
 Annapurna sanctuary from where you will see incredible 360-degree views of the Annapurna ranges and above the massive Annapurna glacier.

 Collecting lifetime experience, we retrace from ABC to Chomrong and then to the Jhinu Danda.
-You can go to take a natural hot spring bath to the Jhinu danda.
+You can go to take a natural hot spring bath at the Jhinu danda.
 There are small bath pools.
 After that, the trail leads to the rhododendron forest and passes to Pothana and Tolkha.
 The trail follows through charming villages of Nepal’s ethnic communities of the Gurung, & Magar.
 This fantastic trek finishes at Phedi from where we take a short drive to the city of Pokhara.

 Our Guests Sharing Experience About Annapurna base camp trek

 Nepal is known for the great trails of the Himalayas.
-People from around the world come to trek different Himalayas of Nepal.
+People from around the world come to trek the different Himalayas of Nepal.
 ABC and Everest base camp are some of the high trek mountains here.
 Annapurna has many small peaks of more than 30 peaks in which seventeen peaks of height over 7000 meters.
 You can also get the breathtaking view of mountains like including Hiunchuli (6,441m), Gangapurna (7485m), Annapurna III (7855m), and Machhapuchhre (6993m).
 It is situated at an altitude of 4160 meters from the sea level.
 Interestingly Trekking to ABC is a delighting experience.

 Highlights of Annapurna base camp trek 7 days